Prisoners' rights law concerns advocacy and policy work to improve the conditions of the prison system.

 Lawyers in this area provide legal representation to prisoners, and educate the community about the issues prisoners face through research, writing, and coalition-building.
 Some lawyers focus on death penalty work while others dedicate their career to re-entry of prisoners or conditions in prisons.
 Most prisoner’s rights lawyers work in non-profit organizations that represent prisoners.

-What to do if you interested in Prisoner’s Rights Law?
+What to do if you are interested in Prisoner’s Rights Law

 Georgetown Law Courses